IDE and workflow tips for Julia.

 If you want particular jupyter kernels for particular Julia environments, it is possible: by using the following kernel interpreter template:

-Julia -e 'import Pkg; Pkg.activate("myproject")' -L /path/to/kernel.jl
+julia -e 'import Pkg; Pkg.activate("myproject")' \ -L /path/to/kernel.jl

-On Ubuntu this sometimes requires
+On Ubuntu a quirk of the build system sometimes requires

 apt install libcairo2-dev